michaelfangtw/k8s-wordpress-mysql/README.md

 - wordpress-deployment.yaml
 ```

-**Important:** Replace `YOUR_PASSWORD` with a strong, secure password of your choice.
+**⚠️ Important:** Change `YOUR_PASSWORD` to your own password.
+Use strong password!

-Save and exit the editor (`:wq` in vi/vim, or use `nano`, `code`, etc.).
+Save and exit (type `:wq` in vi/vim, or you can use `nano`, `code`).

 ---

-## Deployment
+## 🚢 Deployment

-### Step 4: Deploy to Kubernetes
+### Step 4: 🎯 Deploy to Kubernetes

-Apply all configurations using Kustomize.
-This single command will:
+Now we deploy everything!
+This command will do many things:
-- Generate the MySQL password secret
+- Create the MySQL password secret
 - Create services for WordPress and MySQL
-- Provision persistent volumes
+- Create persistent volumes
 - Deploy WordPress and MySQL pods

 ```bash
 kubectl apply -k ./
 ```

-Expected output:
+You will see output like this:

 ```
 kubectl apply -k ./